 In the normal course of business, the Group enters into transactions denominated in foreign currencies.
 As a result, the Group is subject to transaction and translation exposure from fluctuations in foreign currency exchange rates.
 In principle it is the policy to cover foreign currency exposure in respect of liabilities and purchase commitments and an appropriate portion of foreign currency exposure on receivables.
-There were no speculative positions in foreign currency are supported by underlying transactions.
+There were no speculative positions in foreign currencies at year end.
+All foreign exchange contracts are supported by underlying transactions.
 The Group is not reliant on imported raw materials to any significant extent.
 The fair values of the forward exchange contracts are established by reference to quoted prices and are categorised as Level 1 under the fair value hierarchy and are accounted for as cash flow hedges.